Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 Norway is the most expensive country in this guide.
 For 6 days for a family of 4:

 It is not cheap.
-It is also not negotiable - this is a once or twice in a lifetime trip.
+It's also not negotiable - this is a once or twice in a lifetime trip.
 Save for it.
 Go in June.

 One Last Thing

 The fjords stay with you.
 My kids still draw waterfalls coming down green cliffs.
-They still ask if we can go back when we will see the long-light evenings, the wood smoke, the boats.
-Norway with kids is not a beach trip or a city trip - it is a landscape trip, where the country itself is the activity.
+They still ask if we can go back when we'll see the long-light evenings, the wood smoke, the boats.
+Norway with kids is not a beach trip or a city trip - it's a landscape trip, where the country itself is the activity.
 Pack the rain jackets.
 Eat the hot dogs at 7-Eleven.
 Take the Nutshell loop.
 Then come home, look at the photos, and book it again for ten years from now.

 Recommended Products